 - Substance use that continues despite causing or increasing, social and interpersonal problems.

 Commonly referred to as addiction, is a more advanced form of substance abuse.
-At least 3 of the following characteristics must be present:
+At least three of the following characteristics must be present:

 - Tolerance of the substance—the person must consume increasingly larger amounts to feel any effects.